 Finally, the review revealed very few published evaluations of KT interventions for improving researchers KT practice which, given the range of researcher-focused KT capacity strengthening initiatives that have been implemented (as described above), reflects a missed opportunity for learning about the effectiveness of KT interventions.
-Only nine papers focused on KT interventions and tools and of these only five reported evaluations of interventions (93, 96-99).
+We found only nine papers on KT interventions and tools for improving researchers’ KT capacity and practice and of these only five reported evaluations of interventions (93, 96-99).
 Furthermore, the studies employed heterogenous study designs and methods and had varied objectives and focused on a range of contexts.
 Despite these differences, the review drew some common findings from five of the nine studies that focused on interventions aimed at linking researchers and policymakers.
 These interventions reported a range of benefits including instrumental, symbolic and conceptual changes in policy decisions.
 The importance of a supportive leadership in government/policymaker champions, researchers’ reputation and credibility and researchers putting in time and effort to build relationships and trust were identified as facilitative.
 The studies found differences in preferences on the ideal host of a KT platform –government or a non-state institution.
 These findings are useful but are based on a few studies that have mainly used case study and descriptive designs.
 As a result, these findings fall short of providing stron evidence on the effectiveness of various intervention models on LMIC researchers KT practice.
 The findings point to the need for more evaluation studies to better understand for whom and under what circumstances KT interventions work.
 KT practice/intervention evaluations is consistently identified as either underrepresented across the global KT evidence-base or largely poorly designed where they exist (21, 103, 121, 124-129).
 KT practitioners and scholars are advised to employ realist approaches, pragmatic trials, impact evaluations, implementation research and participatory action research, which are more suitable for evaluation of social and contextually sensitive interventions like those associated with KT (8, 21, 130, 131).
 In addition, more attention to the variety of impacts and effects resulting from research is also been recommended (106).

+The review had some limitations.
+Firstly, it focused on published literature, authored in English, and therefore potentially excludes relevant evidence reported in the grey literature and or in other languages.
+Secondly, while substantial efforts were made to select the most relevant search terms, some key terms may have been missed leading to exclusion of relevant evidence.
+Finally, LMIC countries are not all the same, therefore the findings may not be broadly applicable across LMIC contexts, especially given the predominance of SSA-based studies.
+Therefore, the review findings should be interpreted with this in mind.

 Conclusions

-The available evidence suggests that LMIC researchers rarely conduct KT mainly because they face capacity constraints and barriers at individual and institutional levels.
-Furthermore, the evidence-base on effective interventions or supports for enhancing KT among LMIC researchers is extremely limited and largely of weak quality.
-High quality research on researchers’ KT capacity, practice and effective KT capacity strengthening interventions is needed.
-Study designs that extend beyond case studies and descriptive studies, are theory-based, draw on policy analysis methods, provide nuanced intepretations of ‘context’, ‘policy’ and ‘research’ and pay attention to a range of impacts and effects are recommended.
+The available evidence suggests that LMIC researchers rarely practice KT mainly because they face capacity constraints and barriers at individual and institutional levels.
+Increased access to funding for KT, researchers’ KT skills development including partnerships with international research institutions, improved links and interaction between researchers and research users and their institutions and institutional incentives promoting KT practice is recommended.
+More in-depth, high quality research on researchers’ KT capacity, practice and effective KT capacity strengthening interventions is needed including standardisation of methods and assessment tools.
+Study designs that extend beyond case studies and descriptive studies, are theory-based, draw on policy analysis methods, provide nuanced interpretations of ‘context’, ‘policy’ and ‘research’ and pay attention to a range of impacts and effects are recommended.
 Furthermore, realist approaches, pragmatic trials, impact evaluations, implementation research and participatory action research are recommended for evaluating interventions.
 Notably, the findings in this review are largely consistent with what has been reported in the HIC settings.

 List of abbreviations